pioneer29/christian.balangatan/README.md

 - From command prompt, go to the home directory of the project
 - run this command: mvn install test -D TestSuite=testsuite.xml

-*Extent Test Result is located in /reports
-*There are 2 extent reports on the folder:
+*Extent Report Test Result is located in /reports *There are 2 extent reports on the folder:
 1. TestNG-JupiterToys_SeleniumFramework-Report_020322083353.html - result with failed test case (intentionally Failed the testcase just to check if validation for the expected quantity of the ordered item is working)
 2. TestNG-JupiterToys_SeleniumFramework-Report_020322083531.html - result with all test cases passed

+Test Data file is located in: src/test/resources/data/JupiterToys_DATA.xlsx